 You will see the following screen, and you will want to click Check for New Devices.

-Step 6: You will need to tap "Trust" on your child's iOS device when prompted
+Step 6: Tap "Trust" on your child's iOS device when prompted

-Step 7: Associate the recognized device to the appropriate child
+Step 7: Associate the recognized device with the appropriate child

 The backup will begin after selecting your child's name on the drop-down menu.